NorseJedi/obsidian-rpg-player-notes/README.md

-# RPG Player Notes Utilities for Obsidian.md
+# RPG Player Notes Plugin for Obsidian.md

 This is a plugin for [Obsidian.md](https://obsidian.md/) with some simple utilities for RPG players for taking notes during game sessions.